littlesunCAICAI/DA643/DA643_Project_2/DATA643_project2.md

 In this project I will try out different ways of implementing and configuring a recommender, and to evaluate different approaches.

-I will use a movie ratings bdataset built for an assignment of ralational database to implement the following recommendation algorithms:
+I will use a movie ratings dataset built for an assignment of ralational database to implement the following recommendation algorithms:

 .
 Content-Based Filtering